 But sometimes, a tour makes more sense, whether it’s financial, more time efficient, I want the commentary, or even that they go places I can’t easily get to.
 Here in Coober Pedy, there are even some more considerations.

 - The Roads – to go out to The Breakaways and the Dingo Fence means driving on a long section of dirt road.
 If you do not have a 4WD car, you may like to reconsider doing this drive.
 It would likely have been okay driving in a 2WD too, but I’m not sure it’s worth the risk, especially with cars with low clearance.

 - Local Knowledge – Coober Pedy is a town that unless you talk to the locals you won’t learn a whole lot.
-Opal mining is secretive at best, and there appears to be a distinct lack of respect for the “rules” and it’s interesting to hear some of the stories of the inventive ways to get around them.
+Opal mining is secretive at best.
+There appears to be a distinct lack of respect for the “rules” and it’s interesting to hear some of the crazy stories of the inventive ways to get around them.

-I had Nobles Tours Australia recommended to me by someone who had done it in the past, and after thinking about the considerations above, I decided to give it a go.
+I had Nobles Tours Australia recommended to me by someone who had done one of the Coober Pedy Breakaway tours in the past, and after thinking about the considerations above, I decided to give it a go.

 Coober Pedy Town & Breakaways Tour

 The tour is offered every day and begins at 1pm.
 This means that by the time it arrives at The Breakaways the shadows are lengthening and the colours are so much more vibrant.